dscardoso/dscardoso.github.io/_pages/about.md

 Climate policy under uncertain post-tipping warming

 Oil & gas lobbying and climate policy, with Julien Daubanes and Saraly Andrade de Sá

+The value of avoidable mortality, with Angela Chang, Dean Jamison, Gretchen Stevens, and Bochen Cao